 New song ‘Irreplaceable’ pays tribute to Sussex singer Dame Vera Lynn

-Dame Vera Lynn will be honoured with the premiere of a new song at the launch of her Memorial Statue appeal today (Friday, June 18).
+Dame Vera Lynn has been honoured with the premiere of a new song at the launch of her Memorial Statue appeal today (Friday, June 18).

-Katie will perform the track at The Coastguard in Dover during the launch of the fundraiser for a permanent statue to Dame Vera on the White Cliffs of Dover.
+Katie performed the track at The Coastguard in Dover during the launch of the fundraiser for a permanent statue to Dame Vera on the White Cliffs of Dover.

-She will be accompanied by award-winning composer and pianist Dominic Ferris, and will perform ‘The White Cliffs of Dover’ as well.
+She was accompanied by award-winning composer and pianist Dominic Ferris, and performed ‘The White Cliffs of Dover’ as well.

 Both songs are now available to download for £1.98 on Amazon, iTunes, and other digital platforms, with all proceeds going to the Dame Vera Lynn Memorial Statue.